NHD Contest Rule Book

-National History Day has updated the Contest Rule Book for the 2021 contest.
-You, your teacher, and your parents should read the new Contest Rule Book carefully before you begin to work on your entry.
+National History Day has updated the Contest Rule Book.
+You, your teacher, and your parents should read the new book carefully before you begin to work on your entry.
 You can download the Rule Book for free.
 Although your project may start as a class assignment, if you intend to compete at higher levels, it will have to adhere to certain specifications.
 The NHD Contest Rule Book will ensure that your project aligns with these requirements.
 Contact the state coordinator if you need help understanding any of the rules.

 All entries, including the historical paper category, must include a process paper.
 In a maximum of 500 words and four paragraphs, you must describe how you came up with your idea; the steps you took to research your topic; and how you actually created your exhibit, paper, documentary, performance, or website.
 The final paragraph should explain how your topic relates to the annual theme and, word limit permitting, your thesis statement.